CHAPTER THIRTY—CONDITIONS

 “Do you plan to work through the weekend?”

-Might as well do something productive, whatever he could to make sure Benson didn’t remove his access to Heather.
+Might as well do something productive, whatever he could to make sure Benson didn’t separate him from Heather.
+Even though sticking close probably didn’t make a difference.

 +